I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Tanya Lloyd Kyi, illustrated by Drew Shannon

-An essential look at the science of stereotypes — why our brains form them, how we can recognize them, what we can do to fix our unconscious biases — written in engaging, clear prose that makes uncomfortable topics accessible.
+An essential look at the science of stereotypes written in engaging, clear prose that makes uncomfortable topics accessible.
 Published by Kids Can Press, 2020.
+Designed by Barb Kelly.

 In the Dark